Sindhuja9585/19AI550_new/Ex.no.6_Pursue and Evade_Movement.md

 ```
 1. Create a New Unity Project by Open the  Unity Hub and create a new 3D Project.
 2. Name the project "SteeringBehaviors" and select a location.
 Click Create.
-3.Open Unity Scene (default is SampleScene).
+3. Open Unity Scene (default is SampleScene).
    In the Hierarchy, create a Plane:
    Right-click → 3D Object → Plane (this will be the ground).
    Set its Scale to (10, 1, 10) for a larger surface.
    Create three Capsule for the Player, Pursuer, and Evader:
    Rename them to "Player", "Pursuer", and "Evader".
    Set their Y Position to 0.5 (so they sit on the ground).
    Change their Material for better distinction (optional).
 3. Add NavMesh and Bake
    Window → AI → Navigation (opens the Navigation tab).
    Select the Plane, go to the Navigation tab, and mark it as Navigation Static.